 7 Household Items That Should Never Be Flushed Down the Toilet

-The toilet is a ubiquitous household fixture that we all use daily.
-The temptation is to consider its use for granted, but it’s crucial to remember that it’s not a garbage can.
-Certain things shouldn’t to be flushed into the drain because they can cause obstruction in the drain or damage for sewer drains.
+The toilet is a standard fixture in the home that we are using every day.
+We tend to think of its utility as something we take for granted, but it’s crucial to remember that it’s not a garbage can.
+There are certain items that should never to be flushed into the drain because they could cause blockage inside the sewer or damage for sewer drains.

 Key Takeaways

-- Do not flush certain things in the bathroom because they could block the drain, or cause the damage of sewer lines.
+- Don’t flush certain items into the toilet because they could block the drain or the damage of sewer lines.

 - Baby wipes